kktt007/note/temp.md

 	- the continuous production or supply of something
 	- We are looking to improve data flow by up to 50%.
+	- positive
+	- good or useful
+	- His family have been a very positive influence on him.

+	- rate
+	- a measurement of the speed at which something happens
+	- At the rate you work, you'll never finish!

+	- a measurement of the number of times something happens or something does something during a particular period
+	- We have seen a reduction in the crime rate over the last 12 months.

+	- reduction
+	-  an act of making something less or smaller; the state of being made less or smaller

 	```